College Basketball Invitational: The inaugural CBI

 The 2008 College Basketball Invitational was the first new postseason tournament since the Collegiate Commissioners Association Tournament in 1974.
 The opening round was played on March 18, 2008, and March 19, 2008, with the second round being played on March 24, 2008.
 The semifinals took place on March 26, 2008.
 The championship was a best-of-three series with games being played on March 31, April 2, and April 4, 2008.
 The bracketing was done in east, west, south and midwest regions.

 Tulsa was crowned the champion in the 2008 tournament.

 Television

-On February 1, 2016, the CBI announced an exclusive television partnership with ESPN to broadcast the Championship Series of the CBI.
-In the inaugural year, games were available in local markets on Fox Sports Net and DirecTV.
+In the inaugural year, games were available in local markets on DirecTV and Fox Sports Net.
 The games could also be viewed on the official website.
-The 2009 tournament broadcast was changed to HDNet with four first-round games, two quarterfinal games, both semifinal games, and all three championship games being broadcast.
-HDNet changed its name to AXS and aired the 2013 tournament.
+The 2009-2013 tournament broadcasts were changed to HDNet with four first-round games, two quarterfinal games, both semifinal games, and all three championship games being broadcast (HDNet changed its name to AXS prior to the 2013 tournament).
 CBS Sports Network televised the 2014 and 2015 tournaments.
-ESPNU televised the best-of-three Championship Series from 2016 to 2019, and again in 2021.
+On February 1, 2016, the CBI announced an exclusive television partnership with ESPN to broadcast the Championship Series of the CBI.
+ESPNU televised the best-of-three Championship Series from 2016 to 2019.

 The following is an overview and list of the announcers and television networks to broadcast the tournament.